magnusarntzen/galaxypost/Integrative_meta-omics_in_Galaxy.md

 Integrative meta-omics in Galaxy
 ================================
-By Magnus Ø. Arntzen (Norwegian University of Life Sciences) and Bjoern Gruning (University of Freiburg)
+By Magnus Ø. Arntzen (Norwegian University of Life Sciences)
 (This post is also available as a [poster](2020-JGI-Galaxy.pdf))

 **Abstract:**